 LWG, LGS, and LMN JFF Sampling at Water Temperatures > 68.0°F.

-Personnel will obtain daily average river temperatures from the Corps website at: www.nwd-wc.usace.army.mil/ftppub/water_quality/tempstrings/.
-Project or SMP personnel will use a thermometer in the sample holding tank for official reporting requirements if instantaneous temperatures via online data are unavailable.

-An instantaneous temperature of 68.0°F or greater taken between 0630 and 0700 hours will trigger the following changes in sampling after a project biologist notifies SMP biologists.
+An instantaneous sample/holding temperature of 68.0°F or greater taken within the juvenile fish facility between 0630 and 0700 hours will trigger the following changes in sampling after a project biologist notifies SMP biologists.

 If transportation is not occurring, daily index sampling will be reduced to every-other-day index/condition monitoring.
+Daily sampling may resume up to 3 days prior to beginning juvenile fish transport to estimate loading densities.

 If transportation is occurring, daily index sampling will continue but sample rates will be reduced to target approximately 100 fish per day.